-Scholar Rock Holding Corporation (the "Company") is a clinical-stage late-stage biopharmaceutical company focused on the discovery, development, and development delivery of innovative medicines for the treatment of serious diseases in which signaling by protein growth factors plays a fundamental role.
-As a global leader in transforming growth factor beta ("TGF β ") superfamily biology, the Company's novel understanding of the molecular mechanisms of growth factor activation enabled the development of a proprietary platform for the discovery and development of monoclonal antibodies that locally and selectively target the precursor, or latent, forms of growth factors.
+Scholar Rock Holding Corporation (the "Company") is a late-stage biopharmaceutical company focused on the discovery, development, and delivery of innovative medicines for the treatment of serious diseases in which signaling by protein growth factors plays a fundamental role.
+As a global leader in transforming growth factor beta ("TGF $\beta$ ") superfamily biology, the Company's novel understanding of the molecular mechanisms of growth factor activation enabled the development of a proprietary platform for the discovery and development of monoclonal antibodies that locally and selectively target the precursor, or latent, forms of growth factors.
 By targeting the signaling proteins at the cellular level and acting in the disease microenvironment, the Company believes that it may avoid the historical dose-limiting safety challenges associated with inhibiting growth factors for therapeutic effect.

 The Company's first product candidate, apitegromab, is a highly selective, fully human, monoclonal antibody, with a unique mechanism of action that results in inhibition of the activation of the growth factor, myostatin, in skeletal muscle.
 Apitegromab is being developed as a potential first muscle-targeted therapy for the treatment of spinal muscular atrophy ("SMA").
 The Company is conducting SAPPHIRE, a pivotal Phase 3 clinical trial to evaluate the efficacy and safety of apitegromab in patients with nonambulatory Type 2 and Type 3 SMA.
-In September 2023, the Company announced completion of completed enrollment for the Phase 3 SAPPHIRE trial.
-In June 2023, the Company trial and announced data from the Phase 2 TOPAZ trial extension period evaluating patient outcomes at 36 months of treatment with apitegromab.
-The U.S. Food and Drug Administration ("FDA") granted Fast Track designation, Rare Pediatric Disease designation and Orphan Drug designation to apitegromab for the treatment of SMA in May 2021, August 2020 and March 2018, respectively.
-The European Medicines Agency ("EMA") granted Priority Medicine ("PRIME") designation in March 2021 and the European Commission ("EC") granted Orphan Medicinal Product designation in December 2018 to apitegromab for the treatment of SMA.
+The Company completed enrollment of SAPPHIRE in 2023.
+In October 2024, the Company announced positive top-line results that showed the study achieved its primary endpoint.
+Additionally, in 2024, the Company announced data from the Phase 2 TOPAZ trial extension period which showed patient outcomes at 48 months of treatment with apitegromab.
+The FDA granted Fast Track designation, Rare Pediatric Disease designation and Orphan Drug designation to apitegromab for the treatment of SMA in May 2021, August 2020 and March 2018, respectively.
+The European Medicines Agency ("EMA") granted Priority Medicine ("PRIME") designation in March 2021 and the EC granted Orphan Medicinal Product designation in December 2018 to apitegromab for the treatment of SMA.

-In parallel October 2023, the Company announced plans to expand into cardiometabolic disorders and advance its anti-myostatin program with these activities, SRK-439, a novel, fully human anti-myostatin monoclonal antibody, for evaluation in cardiometabolic disorders, including obesity, towards a potential investigational new drug ("IND") submission in 2025.
-To inform the development of SRK-439, the Company plans to initiate a Phase 2 proof-of-concept study with trial of apitegromab in combination with a GLP-1-receptor agonist in obesity in 2024.
+In October 2023, the Company announced an expansion into cardiometabolic disorders by advancing its anti-myostatin program with SRK-439, a novel, fully human anti-myostatin monoclonal antibody, for evaluation in cardiometabolic disorders, including obesity, towards a potential investigational new drug ("IND") submission in 2025.
+To inform the development of SRK-439, in May 2024 the Company initiated the Phase 2 EMBRAZE proof-of-concept trial, designed to assess the safety and efficacy of apitegromab to preserve muscle mass in individuals living with obesity and on background therapy of a GLP-1 receptor agonist ("GLP-1 RA").
+In September 2024, the Company announced that it had completed enrollment in the Phase 2 EMRAZE proof-of-concept trial.
+Top-line results from this trial are expected in the second quarter of 2025.